aptivator/terraform-state-s3-module/README.md

 For the `key`, the recommended approach is to specify the account where the service is deployed, followed by the service name, and then followed by the name of the state file.
-For example, if `programmatic-api` service is deployed in development account, then the `key` would be `dev/programmatic-api/programmatic-api.tfstate`.
+For example, if `programmatic-api` service is deployed in a development account, then the `key` would be `dev/programmatic-api/programmatic-api.tfstate`.

 The recommended approach is to specify backend information in a separate file (e.g., `backend.hcl`) that would not be committed to source control.
-The file would contain the same data state information as show below.
+The file would contain the same data state information as shown below.

 ```
 bucket                  = "{bucket that stores terraform states}"
 key                     = "{name of the  infrastructure state file}"
 dynamodb_table          = "{DynamoDB table}"
 encrypt                 = true
-region                  = "{region where the state infrasturcture was provisioned}"
+region                  = "{region where the state infrastructure was provisioned}"
 shared_credentials_file = "{path to aws credentials file}"
 profile                 = "{aws credentials profile to use for Shared Services account}"
 ```